Kids safely training BJJ

 What Makes a Safe Jiu Jitsu Class

-A safe class is not just a room with mats.
+A safe training session is more than a room with mats.
 It is a system.

 At Sensei Sandy BJJ, every beginner starts with clear expectations, safe movement, partner matching, and permission to slow down.
-Kids, teens, and adults are coached to tap early, move calmly, and treat training partners with respect.
+Kids, teens, and adults learn to tap early, move calmly, and treat training partners with respect.

-Coach-supervised partner work during a kids Brazilian Jiu Jitsu class in Tannersville NY
+Coach-supervised partner work during a kids Brazilian Jiu Jitsu small-group class in Tannersville NY

 Your first visit is built to lower stress.